zhangguanghuib/NewCommerceSDK/KnowledgePoints/2 How to set Simulate Shipping All for customer order by code when the delivery mode and date is fixed.md

         }
     }
     ```
-2. In POS extension, when click Pay Cash or Pay Card,  the above logic will be call to set the Delivery Specification for the customer order by code, the will simplify the user operation and improve user experience:
+3.  <ins>In POS extension, when click Pay Cash or Pay Card,  the above logic will be call to set the Delivery Specification for the customer order by code, the will simplify the user operation and improve user experience:</ins>
 ```ts
 import { ObjectExtensions } from "PosApi/TypeExtensions";
 import { ClientEntities, ProxyEntities } from "PosApi/Entities";